 Offering Standard Sooms, and Preferred Rooms, Pop Century Resort Disney World Rooms are perfect for families of 4 or fewer people.
 Newly renovated, the resort rooms at Pop Century Resort include the fold-down sleeper bed, and separated bathroom and vanity areas, making it easy to get ready with multiple family members sharing a room.
-We also love the built-in toiletries, multiple USB ports and nice coffee and fridge setup.
+We also love the built-in toiletries, multiple USB ports, and nice coffee and fridge setup.
 Having a mini fridge is always helpful, and each room also has a wall safe.
 The beds are raised with plenty of underneath storage and overall, it’s a very clean, streamlined look.
 The Pop Century rooms have only one permanent bed fixture, with the other bed able to be pulled down out of the wall.
 When it’s not a wall bed, it’s a wall with a table.

 Pop Century Room Decor

 A lovely upgrade from the wallpaper Disney borders of the old days.
 The new decor is simple but cute, focused on print pieces, rather than actual wallpaper.
-And made as part of the wall bed, that is lit from within so that each bed gets its own lighting.
+And made as part of the wall bed, which is lit from within so that each bed gets its own lighting.

 Pop Century Bathrooms

 The bathrooms at Pop Century finally got the upgrade with the toilet and bath behind a closed door.
 We love having access to the vanity without having to compete for bathroom time.
 However, the vanity is a bit small at times.
 And with no second mirror in the room, this can be a challenge.
 While we applaud Disney’s view on mirrors, as three girls traveling together, we had to be very strategic about getting ready in the morning.
 We also are huge fans of the new built-in toiletries that are popping up in the resorts so we were happy to see these were part of the new rooms at Pop Century!

 Pop Century Resort Dining Options